-My own job as the DVP on-set is to advise on split second improvements to the system and hot fix any issues, it may be that I assist the cinematographer to adjust the LED walls, or adjust the virtual lights, or adjust the color in-engine.
-By me designing and having a total knowledge of all the system and technologies on set, I know where to make the most effective adjustments, a cut with my scalpel, to give the best result in the shortest amount of time.
+My job as the DVP or VP Sup on-set, is to advise on split second improvements to the system and hot fix any issues, it may be that I assist the cinematographer to adjust the LED walls, or adjust the virtual lights, or adjust the color in-engine.
+By me also supervising and designing and having a total knowledge of all the system and technologies on set, I know where to make the most effective adjustments, a cut with my scalpel, to give the best result in the shortest amount of time.

-It’s the VP crews role to carry out the requirements of the DVP and to deploy, integrate and operate VP technology.
+It’s the VP crews role to carry out the requirements of the DVP / VP Supervisor and to deploy, integrate and operate VP technology.

-A top Director of Virtual Production or VP Supervisor will often bring crew and technology with them, to a production.
+A top Director of Virtual Production or VP Supervisor will often bring crew, a philosophy, and technology with them, to a production.
 For me it was my computer and network and my focus on improving the sets user experience.
-I built my own on-set computer system, as when I am shooting I don’t want to have to worry about at least one thing on-set, and that’s my computer platform.
-As its the foundation of everything on-set, my computer platform needs to be designed for the task, assured, proven, tested, and most of all trusted.
-Nowadays, I have may key crew who I trust and like to work with.
-This includes my system operators, network engineers, LED techs and VP developers.
+I built my own on-set computer system, as when I am shooting, I don’t want to have to worry about at least one thing on-set, and that’s my computer platform.
+As its the foundation of everything on-set, my computer needs to be designed for the task, assured, proven, tested, and most of all bomb proof.
+Nowadays, I have my key crew.
+This includes my VP Supervisors, System Operators (Engine Pilots), network engineers, LED techs and on-set VP developers.
 VP crew explore new technical developments and bring production ready solutions to set, its a constant job to keep productions up to date with the latest technologies.

 The VP crew is here for good.